MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

 ## Predefined mocked activities

-The Test Tool has a set of predefined mocked activities that can be used to test the functionalities of your app.
+The Test Tool provides predefined mocked activities that can be used to test the functionalities of your app.

 1. Select **Mock an Activity** > **Add a user** and a pop-up window appears to preview the activity handler.